gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 1. After tapping the email sent to the user's device, the user is directed to your application's `/bind` route appending to the `invoke_url` configured in the application config.

 2. The `useEffect` is only called once on page load.
-In this function, we initialize the Beyond Identity SDK and use `embedded.isBindPasskeyUrl` to check if the current page that was redirected to is in fact a valid `bind` URL.
+In this function, we initialize the Beyond Identity SDK and use `embedded.isBindPasskeyUrl` to check if the current page redirected to is, in fact, a valid `bind` URL.

 3. If the URL is valid, the URL using `window.location.href` is passed directly into `embedded.bindPasskey` to complete the binding process.

-4. Finally, the response of `embedded.bindPasskey` contains a `passkey` object, which represents the passkey bound to the device.
+4. Finally, the response of `embedded.bindPasskey` contains a `passkey` object, representing the passkey bound to the device.

 Once you have one passkey bound to a device, you can use it to [authenticate](#authenticate).